Skip to main content

 }

-Only system address, 2^160-2, allows making a system call.
-Bor calls it internally with the system address as msg.sender.
-It changes the contract state and updates the state root for a particular block.
-Inspired by https://github.com/ethereum/EIPs/blob/master/EIPS/eip-210.md
+The state sync commit on Bor uses a system call.
+Only the system address 2^160-2 can make a system call.
+Bor calls it internally with the system address as msg.sender, which changes contract state and updates the state root for the block, without requiring a user-initiated transaction.
+This is inspired by EIP-210.

 State-sync logs and Bor block receipts